xan1000/BolgerUtils/BolgerUtils/Readme.md

 # BolgerUtils

-BolgerUtils is a .NET Standard 2.1 library which provides various reusable (and sometimes useful) methods.
+BolgerUtils is a .NET library which provides various reusable (and sometimes useful) methods.
 This functionality comes in two forms, as static constants & methods found in the **BolgerUtils.Utils** class and by extension methods available when the **BolgerUtils** namespace is imported via:

 ######